timothestes/RedemptionLackeyCCG/readme.md

 ## How to publish a lackey update

 1) Add the new files
-2) Copy them to your local lackey directory
+2) Copy them to your local lackey `Redemption` directory
-3) Run `/mkupdate plugins/RedemptionQuick/updatelist.txt" in lackey`
+3) Run `/mkupdate plugins/Redemption/updatelist.txt` in lackey
+4)

 ## How to host